 Few things are set to impact landlords and the rental market like the Renters’ Rights Bill will.
 Currently, some property investors may be worried about how their investments will pan out in the face of a struggling economy, inflationary challenges, and perhaps even global trade wars[1].

-But, while we can’t be exactly sure of how all these issues will affect the BTL market, we know the Renters’ Rights Bill will force change.
-Landlords will need to adapt and as its rollout approaches, more and more BTL investors will be asking themselves what is the Renters’ Rights Bill?
+But, while we can’t be exactly sure of how all these issues will affect the BTL market, we know the Renters’ Rights Bill is forcing change.
+Landlords will need to adapt, more and more BTL investors will be asking themselves what is the Renters’ Rights Bill?
 And how can I prepare?

 We’ll aim to address some of these concerns in this blog.
-We’ll explore exactly what changes are on their way, the timeframes involved, and how the market may adapt.
+We’ll explore exactly what has changed, and how the market may adapt.

 What Is the Renters’ Rights Bill?
 Covering the Basics

-The legislation has been in the works for so long now (as well as the headlines), that many in the property world have likely already asked the question of what is the Renters’ Rights Bill at least once since Labour came to power.
-But, progression has ramped up in recent months, so it’s worth reminding ourselves of exactly where we stand.
+The legislation was in the works (as well as the headlines) for so long before it passed, that many in the property world have likely already asked the question of what is the Renters’ Rights Bill at least once since Labour came to power.
+But now that it’s officially law, it’s worth reminding ourselves of exactly where we stand.

 In a nutshell, it is a form of legislation (the spiritual successor to the Conservatives’ Renters’ Reform Bill[2]) that aims to completely reform the rental market.
 As the government itself puts it[3]: “The Renters’ Rights Bill delivers our manifesto commitment to transform the experience of private renting, including by ending Section 21 ‘no fault’ evictions.

-The bill will improve the current system for both the 11 million private renters and 2.3 million landlords in England.
-It will give renters much greater security and stability so they can stay in their homes for longer, build lives in their communities, and avoid the risk of homelessness”.
+The bill’s aim is to improve the system for both the 11 million private renters and 2.3 million landlords in England.
+It gives renters much greater security and stability so they can stay in their homes for longer, build lives in their communities, and avoid the risk of homelessness”.

 Key Changes Under the Renters’ Rights Bill

-To start with, the bill will force landlords to give a written “statement of terms” to tenants before a tenancy is entered into, and there is a list of specific information that must be provided[5].
+To start with, the bill forces landlords to give a written “statement of terms” to tenants before a tenancy is entered into, and there is a list of specific information that must be provided[5].
 Currently, while tenancy agreements are the norm, they are not a legal requirement.

-Also, fixed-term assured tenancies will be abolished and instead, all tenancies will be periodic.
-The bill is also set to increase the mandatory rent arrears threshold for eviction from two to three months’, while doubling the notice period, from two to four weeks.
+Also, fixed-term assured tenancies have been abolished and instead, all tenancies are now periodic.
+The bill has also increased the mandatory rent arrears threshold for eviction from two to three months’, and has doubled the notice period, from two to four weeks.

-How much rent is collected from a property is also set to be upended.
-Soon, landlords may only be able to receive up to one month’s worth of rent prior to the start of a tenancy, while also only being able to raise rents once a year.
+How much rent is collected from a property has also been upended.
+Landlords are now only able to receive up to one month’s worth of rent prior to the start of a tenancy, while also only being able to raise rents once a year.
 This is in an effort to protect tenants from unscrupulous landlords, rental bidding wars, and being “forced out the back door”.

 Arguably, the most controversial change concerns eviction rules.
-Section 21 evictions, the kind that allow landlords in England to end ASTs without providing a reason[6], will be banned.
+Section 21 evictions, the kind that allow landlords in England to end ASTs without providing a reason[6], have been banned under the bill.

-Elsewhere, the bill will introduce a national digital private rented sector database along with a new Ombudsman service, apply a “decent homes standard” to the market, usher in Awaab’s Law, and more.
+Elsewhere, the bill has introduced a national digital private rented sector database along with a new Ombudsman service, applied a “decent homes standard” to the market, ushering in Awaab’s Law, and more.

 How May It Affect the Market

-Landlords likely aren’t the only ones asking themselves what is the Renters’ Rights Bill.
-Renters are likely to also be dramatically affected by its introduction.
+Landlords won’t be the only ones asking themselves what is the Renters’ Rights Bill.
+Renters likely also have been dramatically affected by its introduction.

 While the new regulations are designed to support renters, they could have ramifications that makes things difficult for them.
 For example, to keep up with the rising costs of accommodating the decent homes standards, rents may have to rise.
 The costs could be passed on to tenants.